accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate all events in the screen that initiate a context change, for example
+1. Identify all events in the screen that initiate a context change, for example
 	- dynamic updating of form fields;
 	- opening a new page when a list entry is selected;
 	- updating an essential part of the screen without user action;